 Most importantly, all governments should explicitly recognize the Motherhood Pay Penalty as a major barrier to the achievement of gender pay parity and set a new target of closing the gap by 2030.

 3. Creating gender-neutral work norms

-The world is poised on the edge of another technological revolution.
-Artificial intelligence, robotics, virtual reality, and a host of other technologies will transform the future of work, according to the World Economic Forum.
-Can we harness these innovations to simultaneously build workplaces that disrupt the old model of the “ideal worker” and build homes that don’t require long hours of unpaid maintenance?
+The world is poised on the edge of another technological revolution with artificial intelligence, robotics, virtual reality, and a host of other technologies transforming work.
+Can we harness these innovations to build workplaces that disrupt the old model of the “ideal worker” and build homes that don’t require long hours of unpaid maintenance?